Thomas Built Buses: 1930s

 In 1930, Thomas Car Works was reincorporated as a stock company, with Perley Thomas making his family stockholders in Perley A. Thomas Car Works, Inc. For the last time, the company received an order for streetcars, producing 4 for Mobile, Alabama.
 While rail-based streetcars offered higher capacity, for public transit, automotive-based buses grew in popularity as they offered a greater degree of routing flexibility.
-In a transition away from streetcars, Thomas produced its first trolley bus in 1933; while still drawing power from overhead wires, a trolley bus was constructed from a bus chassis.
+In a transition away from streetcars, Perley Thomas produced its first trolley bus in 1933; while still drawing power from overhead wires, a trolley bus was constructed from a bus chassis; the company ultimately built a total of only two trolley buses, for Greensboro, North Carolina.
 For 1934, the company produced 10 transit buses for South Carolina-based Duke Power.

 Following the collapse of its primary source of revenue, Thomas Car Works diversified its work, expanding into automotive refinishing and construction of bus and truck bodies.
 From 1929 to 1934, the company workforce decreased from 125 to nearly 10 (which included Perley Thomas and his 3 children).
 Eventually, a company creditor filed for receivership, with the lack of potential buyers allowing for the survival of the company.